bsaund/ros_marsarm/README.md

 Eigen

 ## Compilation and usage
-From the directory with these files run
+Clone this project and run
 ```
 catkin make
 source devel/setup.bash